Skip to main content

 2. Your function runs, receiving the current value and returning the new value.

-3. The SDK sends the new value to the server along with the expected current value.
+3. The SDK sends the new value to the server along with the value of the path that your client saw when it made the change.

 4. If another client changed the value between your read and write, the server rejects the transaction.